shreyamalogi/PawfectMate-UI/README.md

 - **Card Layouts:** Bootstrap cards displaying profiles or features in an organized grid. 🃏
 - **Responsive Design:** Ensuring a seamless experience across various devices. 📱💻

-## Installation 🚀🐾
+## Installation

-follow these simple steps:
+🚀🐾 Follow these simple steps:

 1. **Clone the Repository:**
    ```bash